-Users click on a banner to initiate an OSD Wizard, which allows the user to execute or schedule a deployment.
+Wizard-based self-service OS Deployment was first introduced in Shopping 4.0 using OSD Applications.
+OSD Applications Users click on a banner to initiate an OSD Wizard, which allows the user to execute or schedule a deployment.

 OSD Applications are defined in the Shopping Console along with other Application types and are presented to the user through a banner that appears at the top of the portal as shown in the screenshot below.

 The banner is associated with a specific OSD Application and the user must have permission to view that Application in order to see it.
 However, there may be multiple OSD Applications published in Shopping.
 When the user clicks the Launch button, a web-based wizard is launched that steps the user through the options available.
 The first page of the wizard shows all OSD Applications that the user has permission to view and the user can select which one they want to deploy.
 The user is then optionally shown the applications that will be migrated during the process (if Application Migration has been implemented and the Shopping Administrator has enabled the page in the OSD Application properties) and finally invited to select a time slot to schedule the deployment (based on what restrictions the Shopping Admin defined in the OSD Application properties) or to run the deployment immediately.

 New to Shopping 5.5 is the Windows Servicing Assistant (WSA) Deployment ApplicationUsers click on a banner to initiate a WSA Wizard, which supports the user through the entire deployment experience.

 WSA Applications are similar to, but slightly different from OSD Applications in the following ways: